Restful alertness and fourth state of consciousness for leaders

 1. Waking

-This is the active state used for thinking, working, speaking, deciding, and acting.
+The active state used for thinking, working, speaking, and deciding.

 2. Dreaming

-This is the state in which the mind remains active during sleep, often through imagery, memory, and emotional processing.
+The state in which the mind remains active during sleep, through imagery and emotional processing.

 3. Deep sleep

-Restful alertness is described as a fourth major state because it combines two qualities that usually seem opposite: deep rest and inner wakefulness.
+Restful alertness is the fourth because it combines two qualities that usually seem opposite: deep rest and inner wakefulness.
+Source: TM Official Website

 What Is Restful Alertness?